freealise/vocalise/README.md

 - highlight short and long vowels (in British version)<br/>
 - underline only pronounced vowels<br/>
 - calligraphy (touch sensitivity)<br/>
-- app for android (also with ordinary keyboard sorted by sound)
+- app for android (also with ordinary keyboard sorted by sound)<br/>
+- general Storygrid / BS structure (json)
 </p>